 Anna works in the shop part time as a sales person and women’s liason.
 She brings her experience of personal training and fitness coaching to her role in the shop, and loves that part of her role involves taking out the women’s bike rides.
 A great organiser, she has set up several maintenance evenings for us, right down to the prosecco and fairy lights, and mucks in with puncture repairs up at Newlands Corner when we provide support for the Ride London 100.
 Full of humour, customers love her.
 Importantly, she is great with kids, as she has two youngsters of her own, and enhances the attraction of our shop to families looking to buy bikes with her child friendly approach.

-Nick works part time as a mechanic and in the shop on occasions where we are busy.
+Nick works part time in the shop.
 He started building bikes in the 80s as junior time trialist before turning to mountain biking.
 He has been riding the Surrey Hills for over 20 years and knows the single track trails like the back of his hands.
 Nick is a qualified CTC mountain bike trail leader and Level 2 bike mechanic.
 He is also one of the founding members of Cranleigh Cycling Club and is a well known face on the roads and local trails.
 He’s a self- confessed “Strava Diva” when it comes to anything flat or single track.